apache/inlong-website/community/how-to-release.md

 ### Update links on official website

 ### Send email to `dev@inlong.apache.org` and CC `announce@apache.org`
-**Please make sure deployment in step 6.4 is successfully, and generally wait 24 hours between 6.4 and send emails**
+**Please make sure deployment in step 6.4 is successfully, and generally wait 24 hours between 6.4 and send emails** **Log in to https://downloads.apache.org/inlong/${release-version}/ to see if there is an installation package**

 Release announce email template：
 ```html